Hello in German: 25 Common German Greetings with Audio

 This is another version of the original Grüß Gott greeting, except this time the literal translation is “Greet you.”
 Remember to only use Grüß dich with people you would address casually, and use Grüß Sie for everyone else.

-This one’s pretty close to the previous entry.
+This one’s pretty close to the previous greeting.
 It’s an informal way to greet someone in Bavaria and Austria, especially among friends and family.

 This is technically a contracted version of Gott grüßt Sie, which is also literally translated to “God greets you.”
-It would also be used mostly in Switzerland.
+It’s mostly used in Switzerland.

-Largely regional to Austria (again), Habidere is a contraction of the phrase Ich habe die Ehre , meaning “I have the honor.”
-This fancy, rather chivalrous greeting has shortened (or crumpled) over time to become the funny-sounding Habidere.
+Largely regional to Austria, Habidere is a contraction of the phrase Ich habe die Ehre, meaning “I have the honor.”
+This fancy, rather chivalrous greeting has shortened over time to become Habidere, which is more commonly used in informal contexts.

 In fact, some folks may find that Habidere is still too long, so they just say D’Ehre.
 Seems like laziness is a major factor in the formation of colloquial language.